Salman-Kb/Salman-Kb/README.md

 - 👋 Hi, I’m @Salman-Kb
 - 💻 An IT Engineer with a Master in networking technology.
-- ☁️ AWS cloud certified.
+- ☁️ Azure & AWS cloud certified.
 - 👀 I’m interested in scripting and coding to automate and improve my job as an IT Engineer.
 - 🧑🏻‍💻 This account shows the codes and scripts that I using with my projects and tasks.
 - 📫 You can reach me at: E-mail:	salman.kabboul@outlook.com ,LinkedIn: www.linkedin.com/in/salman-kabboul